cczu-xiao/FAFuse/README.md

 ## Experiments

 ### ISIC2018 Skin Lesion Segmentation Challenge
+GPUs of memory>=23G shall be sufficient for this experiment.
 1. Preparing necessary data:
 	+ downloading ISIC2018 training, validation and testing data from the [official site](https://challenge.isic-archive.com/data/#2018), put the unzipped data in `./data`.
 	+ run `random_division.py` to randomly divide the number of datasets